nuclio/nuclio/README.md

 <p align="center"><img src="docs/images/logo.png" width="180"/></p>

-# nuclio &mdash; "Serverless" for Real-Time Events and Data Processing
+# nuclio - "Serverless" for Real-Time Events and Data Processing

 nuclio is a new serverless project, derived from iguazio's elastic data life-cycle management service for high-performance events and data processing.
 You can use nuclio as a standalone binary (for example, for IoT devices), package it within a Docker container or integrate it with a container orchestrator like Kubernetes.